How weeds reveal Illinois’ 3,000-year history as a human-made landscape

 Sand Ridge Nature Center, 15891 Paxton Ave., South Holland, IL 60473

-From sunflowers planted by Native Americans and the dandelions brought by early European settlers to the Norway maples that now line suburban streets, this interactive walk will explore how people have altered the landscape of Illinois to serve their economic needs.
+From dandelions planted by European settlers to the Norway maples that now line suburban streets, this free interactive walk will explore how people have altered the landscape of Illinois to serve their economic needs.

-Historians and naturalists will lead the discussion of how now-common plants reveal how local Illinois communities fit into the story of the largest change in a single landscape in U.S. history.
+Gavin Van Horn will lead a walk with historian Ann Durkin Keating and naturalist Alex Palmer on the ways now-common plants reveal how local Illinois communities fit into the story of the largest change in a single landscape in U.S. history.

 Free and open to the public.
 RSVP is required.

 Ann Durkin Keating is the Toenniges Professor of History at North Central College where she has taught since 1991.

 She holds an undergraduate degree from the University of Illinois and her graduate degrees from University of Chicago.
 She was the co-editor of the Encyclopedia of Chicago (2004), a print and online project.
 She has also written several books including Building Chicago: Suburban Developers and the Creation of a Divided Metropolis(1988) about the emergence of suburban government in Chicago and Chicagoland: City and Suburbs of the Railroad Age (2005).
 More recently, she has turned to Chicago’s early history in Rising Up From Indian Country: The Battle of Fort Dearborn and the Birth of Chicago (2012).
 She has also just completed a manuscript on Juliette Kinzie and Chicago before the 1871 fire to be published next year by University of Chicago Press.